 To a foreign visitor, Florida culture is similar to the other states in the United States of America, but there are some some important differences.

-There are many cultural differences between the various regions of Florida.
+For one thing, there are many cultural differences between the various regions of Florida.

 The cultures of the northern counties, for example, are closely aligned with those of the bordering states of Alabama and Georgia.
+They have not experienced as much population growth as many of the more southern Florida counties, and have been able to hang onto their culture.

 Florida was one of the states of The Confederate States of America, and has been influenced by Southern culture for generations.